microsoft/Windows-DevRel/Tutorials/winui-local-ai/3-build-ui.md

  this.AppWindow.Resize(new SizeInt32(1280, 800));
  this.ExtendsContentIntoTitleBar = true;
 ```

+> **_Important:_** Visual Studio will display errors because you are activly developing.
+If you see error you can ignore until the end of the section or when you are ask to run the app.

 Now the MainWindow constructor is responsible for navigating the Frame control named MainFrame to display the MainPage when the application starts.
 It also resizes the default window and hide the default title bar.